The true oil production from an 1882 Pennsylvania well was a closely guarded secret.

 Owners of the lot 646 well had quietly secured nearby leases before word began to spread about the May 17, 1882, discovery well that flowed with 1,000 barrels of oil per day.
 The true oil production news about the mystery well, operated by the Jamestown Oil Company, sent shock waves through early oil market centers.

-“The hilltop settlement of Cherry Grove saw national history in the spring and summer of 1882 when the 646 Mystery Well ushered in a great oil boom,” explained historian Paul H. Giddens in his 1938 The Birth of the Oil Industry.
+“The hilltop settlement of Cherry Grove saw national history in the spring and summer of 1882 when the 646 Mystery Well ushered in a great oil boom,” explained historian Paul H. Giddens in his 1938 book The Birth of the Oil Industry.

 “The excitement in the oil exchanges was indescribable,” Giddens proclaimed in his classic historical account.
 “Over 4,500,000 barrels of oil were sold in one day on the exchanges in Titusville, Oil City and Bradford.”